 View more cases in our gallery, complete with before and after photos, information about the case, and detailed stories.

 Rhinoplasty Without Surgery

-Dr. Rokhsar can perform rhinoplasty, also referred to as a nose job, in order contour the nose into a desired shape and is also used to correct structural problems that can cause chronic congestion and breathing problems.
+Dr. Rokhsar can perform rhinoplasty, also referred to as a nose job, in order contour the nose into the desired shape and is also used to correct structural problems that can cause chronic congestion and breathing problems.
 This surgery approves the appearance and proportion of your nose, enhancing facial symmetry and decreasing structural abnormalities.
 During rhinoplasty surgery, local anesthesia is administered and incisions are made to access the bones and cartilage that support the nose.
 Depending on desired results, some bone and cartilage may be removed and/or tissue may be added and the nose is recovered with its skin and a temporary splint is placed outside the nose in order to support the new structure while it heals.
 Puffiness and bruising will remain for up to two weeks while the body heals, and cold compressions are encouraged for a more effective and quick healing process.

-Those that are surgery averse can opt for the non-surgical nose job which users a filler substance, such as Radiesse or Juvederm, that is injected through controlled precision to reduce dents, bumps and deviations, including a droopy nose.
+Those that are surgery averse can opt for the non-surgical nose job which users a filler substance, such as Radiesse or Juvederm, that is injected through controlled precision to reduce dents, bumps, and deviations, including a droopy nose.
 The procedure is significantly shorter than surgery and requires no downtime.
 The results can last up to two years.
-Dr. Rokhsar is the first to write a scientific paper on non-surgical nose job and has perfected the technique.
+Dr. Rokhsar is the first to write a scientific paper on a non-surgical nose job and has perfected the technique.